Writing the Introduction

 Sometimes, your teacher might say to you that you’re missing a clear contention (or Contention Sentence).
 Just use the word ‘contends’ in your Contention Sentence.

-No matter if the Essay Topic says Discuss, Do you agree or to what extent do you agree? you need to remember you must agree and disagree.
+No matter if the Essay Topic says Discuss, Do you agree, or To what extent do you agree, you need to remember you must agree and disagree.
 There is a slight wording change you will need to make to your Contention Sentence for topics that say ‘To what extent do you agree?’

-- Topic Sentence 1 [Optional]: Assuming you are following the Introduction to Text Response Essay Structures, this would be your Cause Topic Sentence, a really broad summary of what you will be talking about and how it relates to the Essay Topic.
+, this would be your Cause Topic Sentence, a really broad summary of what you will be talking about and how it relates to the Essay Topic.

-- Topic Sentence 2 [Optional]: Assuming you are following the Introduction to Text Response Essay Structures, this would be your Response Topic Sentence, a really broad summary of what you will be talking about and how it relates to the Essay Topic.
+, this would be your Response Topic Sentence, a really broad summary of what you will be talking about and how it relates to the Essay Topic.

-Technically speaking, if you have already written an agree and disagree in your Contention Sentence, these two sentences are already covered.
+1. Technically speaking, if you have already written an agree and disagree in your Contention Sentence, these two sentences are already covered.

-- Topic Sentence 3: Assuming you are following the Introduction to Text Response Essay Structures, this would be your Outcome Topic Sentence, a really broad summary of what you will be talking about and how it relates to the Essay Topic.
+, this would be your Outcome Topic Sentence, a really broad summary of what you will be talking about and how it relates to the Essay Topic.

 Some teachers want a FINAL contention sentence as the last sentence.
 I have not included it here, but I have seen it.
 They may also call it a ‘views and values’ sentence.
 This would be at the very end, and kind of act as a ‘secondary Contention sentence’.
 Don’t ask me why, it just is.